Diegogagan2587/Diegogagan2587.github.io/README.md

 ### Deployment

-If you wante to take a look for the project running on your browser, you can check it out on the next link: https://diegogagan2587.github.io/Diego-Vidal/#
+If you want to take a look at the project running on your browser, you can check it out on the next link: https://diegogagan2587.github.io/Diego-Vidal/#